A short review on Improvements and stability for some interpolation inequalities: Stability of the Gaussian logarithmic Sobolev inequality: proof of Theorem

 Our goal is to take the limit $d\to +\infty$ when one considers functions $v(x)$ depending only on $y\in\R^N$, with $x=(y,z)\in\R^N\times\R^{d-N}\approx\R^d$, for some fixed integer $N$.
 With $|x|^2=|y|^2+|z|^2$, notice that

 and, as a consequence,

-where $d\gamma(y):=e^{-\pi\,|y|^2}\,dy$ is the standard \emph{Gaussian probability measure}.
+where $d\gamma(y)=e^{-\pi\,|y|^2}\,dy$.
 However, the function $w_v^d$ depends on $d$ and the main difficulty is to obtain enough estimates on the parameters $a_d$, $b_d$ and $c_d$ to pass to the limit after integrating in all integrals with respect to $z$, which completes the proof of~\eqref{LSI:stab}.
 See \cite[Section~4]{DEFFL} for further details.